cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-fugu15max.md

 ## Installing necessary software

-1. Open the Sileo Nightly
+1. Open the Sileo Nightly app
 1. Tap on the "Sources" tab
 1. Tap on the "ElleKit" repository, then tap on "All Categories"
 1. Tap "Install"